‘Antivirus is dead’: The rising enterprise security threats for 2021 and how to protect against them

 - Have a next-gen solution.
 Antivirus needs to have seen a threat before, but machine learning-based solutions can decipher threats without having ever seen them.
 This difference is crucial with the growing rate of ransomware today.

 - Training and practice.
 Get executives, directors, and board members together and develop a response plan.
-Know everyone you’ll need to call, and don’t wait to handle attacks on the fly.
+Know everyone you’ll need to call and don’t wait to handle attacks on the fly.

 - Intelligence.
-Be aware of the threats, their techniques, and tools, as well which specific threats target your industry and geolocation.
+Be aware of the threats, their techniques, and tools, as well as which specific threats target your industry and geolocation.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: